kergoth/system-setup/README.md

 #### Linux and macOS

-- [ssh-copy-id](https://www.openssh.com): Install your identity.pub in a remote machine’s authorized_keys.
-- [tmux](https://github.com/tmux/tmux): An open-source terminal multiplexer.
-- [patchutils](http://cyberelk.net/tim/software/patchutils/): A small collection of programs that operate on patch files.
+- [direnv](https://direnv.net): An extension for your shell which can load and unload environment variables depending on the current directory.
 - [git-absorb](https://github.com/tummychow/git-absorb): git commit --fixup, but automatic.
 - [git-branchless](https://github.com/arxanas/git-branchless): High-velocity, monorepo-scale workflow for Git.
-- [direnv](https://direnv.net): An extension for your shell which can load and unload environment variables depending on the current directory.
+- [patchutils](http://cyberelk.net/tim/software/patchutils/): A small collection of programs that operate on patch files.
+- [peru](https://github.com/buildinspace/peru): A generic package manager, for including other people's code in your projects.
 - [sad](https://github.com/ms-jpq/sad): CLI search and replace | Space Age seD.
+- [ssh-copy-id](https://www.openssh.com): Install your identity.pub in a remote machine’s authorized_keys.
+- [tmux](https://github.com/tmux/tmux): An open-source terminal multiplexer.

 #### macOS